A lot or a little?

 What parents need to know

-Parents need to know that this is a humorous entry from Disney Studios with genuinely funny moments.
+Parents need to know that Gus is a humorous entry from Disney Studios with genuinely funny moments.
 But it looks like it was hastily assembled, with little concern for the look of the project.
 Elementary-age kids probably won't mind the movie's less than professional sheen, and parents will appreciate its child-friendly approach.
 Very young children may not be able to follow the narrative, but 4 and 5 year olds will like watching Gus's hijinks.
 School-age kids will enjoy the silliness and may laugh all the way through.

 What's the story?

-A Yugoslavian lad and Gus, his miraculous kicking mule, prove to be the saviors of a floundering NFL football team.
+A Yugoslavian lad and GUS, his miraculous kicking mule, prove to be the saviors of a floundering NFL football team.
 This 1970s Disney movie looks hastily put together, but features a strong cast of comic actors including Tom Bosley, Don Knotts, and Tim Conway, and Ed Asner as the cantankerous, but goodhearted, owner of the team.